Obmondo/kubeaid/argocd-helm-charts/sonarqube/README.md

     jdbcSecretName: sonarqube-admin.obmondo-postgresql.credentials.postgresql.acid.zalan.do
 ```

-the backup of the database is managed by postgres operator, so we dont need to configure the configmap and cronjob.
+The Postgres operator manages the database backup, so we dont need to configure the configmap and cronjob.